 Clinically extremely vulnerable people are a priority group for coronavirus vaccination.

-A consensus of UK lymphoma specialists recommend that all patients with lymphoma should receive a non-replicating COVID-19 vaccine, unless there are particular reasons they can't have it (for example, if they've had serious allergic reactions in the past, or they are pregnant or breastfeeding).
+A consensus of UK lymphoma specialists recommend that all patients with lymphoma should receive a non-replicating COVID-19 vaccine, unless there are particular reasons they can't have it (for example, if they've had serious allergic reactions in the past).
 The Pfizer/BioNTech vaccine, Oxford/AztraZeneca vaccine and Moderna vaccine are all non-replicating.
 These vaccines might not achieve full protection for people who have lowered immunity, and vaccination of close contacts when available is also likely to be beneficial.

 After having the vaccine, it is important to carry on taking appropriate measures to reduce your risk of infection.